erlang/otp/lib/ssh/doc/guides/hardening.md

           end
   end.
   ```

+  > #### Warning {: .warning }
+  >
+  > A `pwdfun` implementation should take care to execute in approximately
+  > the same time regardless of whether the username is valid or invalid.
+  > A timing difference allows attackers to enumerate valid usernames.
+  > Use constant-time comparison for password checking and avoid early
+  > returns based on username validity.

   If a public key is used for logging in, there is normally no checking of the
   user name.
 It could be enabled by setting the option